 PANJAB FARMERS RIGHTS/ India

-Panjab was once the most prosperous state in India.
-Now it is drained and crippled by corruption, exploitation and wider neglect.
-It was once the flagship of agrarian modernisation and the land of abundance, and now it is where India’s agrarian crisis is most acute; manifest in the continuation of civil unrest and farmer suicides amidst spiralling debt and a falling water table.
+Panjab was once one of the most prosperous and fertile regions in the subcontinent.
+Now it is one drained and crippled by corruption, exploitation and wider neglect.
+It was once the flagship of agrarian modernisation and the land of abundance.
+Now it is where India’s agrarian crisis is most acute; manifest in consistent farmer suicides and civil unrest.

 Our project seeks to understand and advocate on behalf of the farmers' concerns against state and Central Government.
 Often survivor families of farmers who have committed suicide struggle with the very basic elements of life – our project seeks to fill that gap, offer hope through education and livelihood for the families and to ensure that they have legal rights of protection.